wp-plugins/warm-cache/readme.txt

 === Warm Cache ===
 Contributors: ramon fincken
-Tags: cache, warm, keep, xml, sitemap, load, speed, quick, tag, w3tc, optimize, page cache, preload, google, pagespeed, webmaster
+Tags: cache, warm, keep, xml, sitemap, load, speed, quick, tag, w3tc, optimize, page cache, preload, google, pagespeed, webmaster, sitemap, generator
 Requires at least: 2.3
-Tested up to: 3.5.1
+Tested up to: 3.8.1
-Stable tag: 1.7
+Stable tag: 1.8

-Crawls your website-pages based on google XML sitemap (google-sitemap-generator).
+Crawls your website-pages based on google XML sitemap.
 If you have a caching plugin this will keep your cache warm.
 Speeds up your site.

 == Description ==

-Crawls your website-pages based on google XML sitemap (google-sitemap-generator).
+Crawls your website-pages based on any XML sitemap.
 If you have a caching plugin this will keep your cache warm.
 Speeds up your site.<br>
 Compatible with following elements: < sitemap > < url ><br>
 All urls in your sitemap will be visited by the plugin to keep the cache up to date.<br>